EXECUTIVE PRODUCER Taibi Kahler

-Having worked in live shows ( Universal Studios), theatre productions as a dancer and actress, as well as in commercials, Kiera received her B.F.A. in Dance Performance from Temple University.
+Having worked in live shows at Universal Studios, theatre productions as a dancer and actress, as well as in commercials, Kiera received her B.F.A. in Dance Performance from Temple University.

 SCOTTY BILLION (The Undertaker)

 Involved in music from a young age.
 Ozzy Osborne and Black Sabbath were both heavy influences.
 This was Scotty's first time in a theatrical production, but hopefully not his last.
-Did a great job as The Undertaker.
+A great job as The Undertaker!

-Kiera Mersky, Lauren Preski and Lolly Boroff are divine and hilarious in "Lady Bumps" with Hedges Capers and Byron LaDue.
+Kiera Mersky, Lauren Preski and Lolly Boroff are hilarious in "Lady Bumps" with Hedges Capers and Byron LaDue.

-Kent Brisby, wonderful as BOB & Post-Death BOB.
+Kent Brisby, soulful as BOB & Post-Death BOB.